solomon-0021/HTML-and-CSS-Basics/README1.md

-I am learing basics of html
+I am learing basics of html.
-writing a paragragh
+Writing a paragragh.
-adding buttons and links
+Adding buttons and links.
-opening the links in a new tab
+Opening the links in a new tab.